UoN's delegation at Ecole des Ponts ParisTech

 Kenya

-Thus, thanks to the support of the French Embassy in Kenya, in September 2020, for the first time, a student from the University of Nairobi will be joining the Ecole des Ponts ParisTech to study for a Master’s in Transport and Sustainable Development (TRADD).
+Student mobilities have begun thanks to the support of the French Embassy in Kenya: in September 2020:for the first time, a student from the University of Nairobi joined the Ecole des Ponts ParisTech to study for a Master’s in Transport and Sustainable Development (TRADD).
+Then a master student did a 6-month internship at Chimie ParisTech in 2023 and will do a PhD in « cotutelle » between the two HEIs.

 *ADESFA: “Appui au développement de l’enseignement supérieur français en Afrique” = Support for the Development of French Higher Education in Africa